DAISENPUU

 s

-Daisenpuu has a couple of nice features such as the 'endless' level structure.
-This feature can be disturbing at first though - it is amazing how our brain works and needs a psychological break after a boss.
-They sort of work in a way similar to commercial breaks during a Football match, I wonder if we'd even go to the restroom without them.
-Despite this, the game is overall really disappointing - slow controls, boring and repetitive music, not much going on, really.
-Graphics are also not as detailed as the arcade which is a real shame.
-Enemies and bosses happen to be well drawn but this doesn't save the rest of the game.
-There is nothing terribly bad about Daisenpuu, it just could have been a much better game (but, looking at it, the arcade wasn't anything impressive either).
+Daisenpū has a couple of nice features such as the 'endless' level structure, which can be a little disturbing at first - it is amazing how our brain works and needs a psychological break after a boss battle.
+I believe that these pauses work in much the same way commercial breaks in television programs do and I wonder if we would ever take bathroom breaks without them.
+Anyway, back to Daisenpū.
+Despite this, the game is overall really disappointing - controls are slow and the gameplay is equally bland and sluggish, all of it accompanied by a relatively boring and repetitive music... well, there's not much going on, really.
+Graphics, although correct, are also not as detailed as the arcade which is a real shame.
+Enemies and bosses are well drawn but they don't save the rest of the game from tedium repetition and a lack of ambition...
+All in all, there is nothing terribly bad about Daisenpū and this conversion kind of works if you enjoy the original arcade game... but it could have been a much better game.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING